Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: Methodology

 \subsection{Framework}

 We first introduce the interaction framework of DPS.
 As shown in Figure \ref{fig:framework}, the Part-Perc models first independently respond to a description question and collect evidence based on the different observed visual content.
 After summarizing and combining the output information from the Part-Perc models, it is presented to the Full-Perc model for analysis and reflection.
 Finally, based on the analysis, the Full-Perc model re-examines the image and the question and provides the final answer.
+Notice that DPS operates in a completely black-box manner, as the defense process is independent of the questions; questions are not involved in the defense method, ensuring full black-box properties.